 One reason behind these unhealthy inclusions is that fresh ingredients often have a shorter shelf-life, making them less viable to use in ready-made recipes.
 In addition, many foods formulated with fresh ingredients do not go through the freeze-thaw process well, which can drastically change the texture and mouthfeel of the product.

 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

-Grande Bravo can match the flavor and texture of your recipes while giving your soups, sauces and fillings the ability to survive multiple freeze-thaw cycles, which helps to ensure that your food will taste just as great as your original formulation.
-These capabilities are ideal for soups, sauces, dips, dressings, and even frozen desserts, where the consumer may want to save the leftovers for later.
+Grande Bravo and Grande Gusto can match and often improve the flavor and texture of recipes while giving your soups, sauces, dips, dressings and fillings the ability to survive multiple freeze-thaw cycles due to its proprietary functionality.
+Your food will taste just as great as your original formulation.
+These capabilities are ideal in situations where the customer may want to save leftovers for later.

 These are just a few ways that whey protein concentrates from Grande Custom Ingredients Group can enhance the quality of a formulation.
 Contact our food scientists to discuss your formulation challenges.
 They'll help you determine the right ingredient and how to precisely incorporate it into your application.